2IOA0-35/dbl-app/ProjectPlanning.md

 # Project Description

-The webapp is available at [envision.riswick.net](https://envision.riswick.net), which gets updated with the latest version on a regular basis.
+The webapp is available at [envision.riswick.net](https://envision.riswick.net) (or alternatively at [2ioa0-35.github.io/dbl-app](https://2ioa0-35.github.io/dbl-app/)), which gets updated with the latest version on a regular basis.

 ## Languages